juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 # [](#header-1)Port scanning.

 I use two port scans, in the first one I discover all open ports.
-In the second I perform a nmap scan over those discovered ports trying to discover the service versions and also try basic nmap enum scripts.
+In the second I perform a scan over those discovered ports trying to discover the service versions and also try basic Nmap enum scripts.

 ## [](#header-2)First scan.